mw-orcl/Move_Improve/lab500/content.md

 ​	7.
 Select Connection Type as Cloud Wallet and Browse for your wallet.

 ​	8.
 Browse and select your service.
 Ie: <your ATP name>_tp.
-Note there are five services, select the tp service.
+Note there are five services, select the **tp** service.

+About connection services:

+- High – for long queries, high parallelism, low SQL concurrency

+- Medium – for medium queries, parallelism, medium concurrency

+- Low – for short queries, no parallelism, high concurrency

+- TPurgent – for high priority transaction processing

+- TP – for standard transaction processing

 ​	9.
 Test the connection and Save your connection for later use.
 Then click Connect.